-By focusing on the model performances during crisis periods, we can see the boosted accuracy of the TDA models in detecting market crashes when it really is happening, namely, the improvement in reducing false negatives, especially when the bets are high.
+By focusing on the model performances during crisis periods, we can see the boosted accuracy of the TDA-augmented models in detecting market crashes when it really is happening, namely, the improvement in reducing false negatives, especially when the bets are high.
 We aggregate and quantify this observation over the entire back-testing period by the classic F1 score in machine learning practice.